hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Two_Biology_Basics.md

 	Shame
 	Chronic Stress

 Now, there may be a spectrum such that some of these things create higher supra-physiologic spikes than others.
 Given that the loss of VTA cells is going to be greater given a higher spike, one might say that, in general, cocaine is going to be more damaging than, say, overeating.
 However, it may not be as simple as that.
 There is probably a good deal of undiscovered genetics surrounding what determines the height of a spike from a given reward.
 There are people who have a higher spike from a sugar binge than they do from cocaine.
 So rather than focus on the drug, it is more important for the medical treatment of addiction to focus on the specific patient’s spike.

-There is good evidence that shows that patients who abstain from the reward or chemical that brings them into treatment but continue to use other spike causing rewards have faster progression and greater chance of restarting the reward they originally tried to stop .
+There is good evidence that shows that patients who abstain from the reward or chemical that brings them into treatment but continue to use other spike causing rewards have faster progression and greater chance of restarting the reward they originally tried to stop[^37].
 There is no reason to believe this is not true of all spike-causing rewards.
 Imagine a highway where heroin and cocaine are the left lane, alcohol is the middle lane and compulsive overeating is the right lane.
-Regardless of what lane you’re in, the road is still going to the same place; it’s just a decision about how fast you want to get there.
+Regardless of what lane you’re in, the road is still going to the same place;
+it’s just a decision about how fast you want to get there.
 If the goal is to avoid the death from addiction, it’s best to get off the road entirely.

 This means that the old “one drug at a time” method of addiction treatment is not good long-term care.
 It means that smoking cessation is not different from addiction treatment in addiction patients.
 It means that it is not okay for someone to stop drinking and start overeating.
 It is a basic principle of the Townsend Way to advocate for abstinence from all rewards that cause supra-physiologic spikes for the patient and to help the patient gain the dopamine tone they need to not crave or seek any such reward.